Law Enforcement Conduct Commission

+The Law Enforcement Conduct Commission (LECC) independently oversights the handling of complaints about officers and administrative staff of the NSWPF and the NSWCC.
+The LECC is accountable to the people of NSW and is subject to scrutiny by the Inspector of the LECC and the Parliamentary Joint Committee.
+The LECC is a state based Australian public sector integrity agency.

 The Inspector of the Law Enforcement Conduct Commission is a statutory position which investigates complaints against the Law Enforcement Conduct Commission (LECC) in New South Wales, a state of Australia.
 It was established along with the LECC on 1 July 2017.
+Bruce McClintock SC is the Inspector of the LECC.
 The first Inspector to be appointed was former Supreme Court judge Terry Buddin, in 2017.

+Primary functions of the LECC

+The Law Enforcement Conduct Commission Act 2016 (NSW) governs the work and goals of the LECC which include: